ebudeita/alx-system_engineering-devops/README.md

-This is my second directory as an ALX software engineering Student
+This is the readme file for learning materials about shell practice in ALX course